benjaminheath238/Minecraft-Content-Generator/README.md

 | genLocale     | All                 |
 | genTexture    | `item`, `block`     |

-On first run the program will create a file called `mccg.ini` in this file the mod's id and the path to the content file can be added.
+On first run MCCG will generate a file called `mccg.ini` in this file the mod's id and the path to the content file can be added.

 Finally In the mods resources directory run the jar file from a terminal/shell with the command `java -jar mccg-[version here].jar` this will run all the tasks generating the resources.

-### Advanced Usage
+## Advanced Usage

-On first launch MCCG will generate in the directory it was run from two directories one called `tasks` containing groovy scripts and one called `templates` containing json files.
+On first run MCCG will generate in the directory it was run from two directories one called `tasks` containing groovy scripts and one called `templates` containing json files.
 It will also generate two files called `mccg.ini` and `latest.log`.

-The `tasks` directory contains groovy scripts these scripts can be registered in the `mccg.ini` file.
+The `tasks` directory contains groovy scripts these scripts can be registered in the `mccg.ini` file under the `Tasks` section.
 Tasks take the following parameters.

 | Name | Value                                               | Required |
 |------|-----------------------------------------------------|----------|